College of Engineering

 Because of the importance of computing in the disciplines housed within the College of Engineering, all entering students are required to possess a portable, network-ready personal computer capable of running software appropriate to their academic program, as well as other required technology.
 Details about the personal computer needed to meet the requirement can be found on our website.
 No student will be denied admission to Texas A&M University based on an inability to purchase a computer.

-Transfer students are admitted directly to a major degree granting program through the admissions process.
+Transfer students , BA in computing students, and BA in information technology service management students are admitted directly to a degree-granting program through the admissions process.

 First Year Curriculum